Taxation of international executives

 Capital gains on the sale of movable property are taxed at 15 percent.
-A tax amount of HUF 30,000 should not be paid from the tax liability.
+The first HUF 30,000 should not be paid from the tax liability.

 Dividends and interests are taxed at 15 percent.
-14 percent health care charge is also payable on dividend income and capital gains as long as the employee paid health insurance contribution does not reach HUF 450,000.
+14 percent health care charge is also payable on certain capital gains as long as the employee paid health insurance contribution and/or the already paid healthcare charge does not reach HUF 450,000.

 |Residency status||Taxable at:|

 Not taxable separately if it is relating to transactions.

 Not applicable.
 (Please see the capital gain section on residential properties.)

 In the case of income realized on the exchange market, the capital loss of the previous two years can be carried forward under certain circumstances.

 Gift tax is levied on individuals if they acquire movable/immovable property or valuable rights by gift.
 Tax rates depend on the nature of relationship between the parties and also can vary between 0 and 18 percent.